Ronald Reagan High School (San Antonio)

 Ronald Reagan High School is a public high school located in the North East Independent School District in San Antonio, Texas, United States, and named after U.S. President Ronald Reagan.
-The school serves a portion of Timberwood Park.
+The school serves a portion of Timberwood Park and Stone Oak.
+For the 2021-2022 school year, the school was given an "A" by the Texas Education Agency.

-In 2013 Reagan was ranked fifth on Children at Risk's ranking of the top 10 high schools in Greater San Antonio.
+In 2013, Reagan was ranked fifth on Children at Risk's ranking of the top-10 high schools in greater San Antonio.